Skip to main content

 FAQs

-Does AS/NZS 1668.2 apply to server rooms?
+Does AS/NZS 1668.2 apply to server rooms and data centres?

 Is AS 1668 compliance the same as CRAC maintenance?